fosslife/devtools-x/README.md

 Which is why devtool-x is **NOT WRITTEN IN ELECTRON**

-Devtools-X uses native webview to achieve the desktop application, called as [Tauri](tauri.studio/). native webview gives me development speed of electron (react+ts) while being secure and low on ram, and staying cross platform at the same time.
+Devtools-X uses native webview to achieve the desktop application, called as [Tauri](https://tauri.studio/). native webview gives me development speed of electron (react+ts) while being secure and low on ram, and staying cross platform at the same time.

+UI uses React + TS + [Mantine](https://mantine.dev/)
+Backend is Rust

 ## Authors

 - [@Sparkenstein](https://www.github.com/Sparkenstein)
 - You?

 ## Contributing